U.S. Marines begin operations in quake-struck Nepal

 The general said the plan was part of a long practiced earthquake response in the most populated area of Nepal.

-"Nepal serves as the worst-case scenario for military planners," Kennedy said on Friday, speaking at the American Club in Kathmandu, in a converted dance fitness studio now decorated with maps and occupied by a team of marines working on laptops.
+"Nepal serves as the worst-case scenario for military planners," Kennedy said on Friday, speaking at the U.S. Embassy in Kathmandu, in a converted dance fitness studio now decorated with maps and occupied by a team of marines working on laptops.

 Experts have long predicted that a powerful earthquake in Kathmandu would kill up to 100,000 people, and injure close to a million, requiring a formidable international response.
 In the event, the toll was much lower.